clearlinux/clear-linux-documentation/source/get-started/cloud-install/qingcloud.rst

       Apply for public IP

-   After clicking the apply button, a dialog will pop up, read it carefully and click the :guilabel:`继续申请公网IP` (Continue to apply for public IP) button.
+   After clicking the apply button, a dialog will pop up.
+Read it carefully and click the :guilabel:`继续申请公网IP` (Continue to apply for public IP) button.